US military in Africa says changes made to protect troops

-DAKAR, Senegal (AP) — The U.S. military in Africa has taken steps to increase the security of troops on the ground, adding armed drones and armored vehicles and taking a harder look at when American forces go out with local troops, the head of the U.S. Africa Command said Monday.
+DAKAR, Senegal (AP) — The U.S. military in Africa has taken steps to increase the security of troops on the ground, adding armed drones and armored vehicles and taking a harder look at when American forces go out with local troops, the head of the U.S. Africa Command says.

 "Since that happened, there were significant things to change and learn," Waldhauser said.
 "We've done a thorough scrub really on every level, whether it's at a tactical level ... or how we conduct business at AFRICOM."